Pregnant and Parenting College Students’ Rights

 If the college requires students with other medical conditions to submit a doctor’s note, it may require the same from a pregnant student.

-For further information, contact the College’s Affirmative Action and Title IX Coordinator, Thomas L. Saltonstall, 250 New Rutherford Avenue, Room E-236F (inside the International Center), by calling 617-228-3311 or by emailing firstname.lastname@example.org.
+For further information, contact the College’s Interim Affirmative Action and Title IX Coordinator, Cheryl Cephas, 250 New Rutherford Avenue, Room H193, by calling 617-228-3331 or by emailing email@example.com.

 Adapted from Supporting the Academic Success of Pregnant and Parenting Students Under Title IX of the Education Amendments of 1972.
 Washington, DC: U.S. Department of Education.